Who Can Contest a Will in NSW

 Former Spouse of the Deceased

-A former husband or wife refers to a person to who the deceased was married but was divorced from at the time of the deceased’s death.
-A married person remains a husband or wife until there has been a decree absolute.
+A former husband or wife refers to a person to who the deceased was married but from whom they were divorced at the time of the deceased’s death.
+A married person remains a husband or wife until there has been a decree absolute

 Grandchildren